abz2489/woofing-walks/README.md

 ### **Home Page**
 <details><summary>F01 Navigation Bar</summary>
-The nav bar looks the save across all pages.
+The nav bar looks the same across all pages.
 The nav brand is a simple font and when clicked will take users back to the index page from all pages.
 The nav includes three links; Home, About and Contact.
 All three have been styled to stand out as buttons.
 All links are functioning and when clicked will take the user to the correct pages.

 ![Navigation Bar](docs/supp-images/f01-nav-bar.webp)
 </details>